SoftUni-Internal/interactive-content/EN/03-Exception-Handling/02-Exception-Handling.md

 try {
     Integer.parseInt(str);

 } catch (Exception ex) {
     System.out.println("Cannot parse the number!");

 } catch (NumberFormatException ex) {
     System.out.println("Invalid integer number!");

 }
 ```

 Did you get it?
-You cannot have multiple catch statements here because by handling the **Exception** class we are already catching all the exceptions that inherit from it, including the NumberFormatException.
+You cannot have multiple catch statements here because by handling the **Exception** class we are already catching all the exceptions that inherit from it, including the **NumberFormatException** class.

-If you remove that part of the code, it should run just fine.
+To fix the mistake, remove that part of the code.

 [/slide]